sio2project/s3dedup/README.md

 - **GET**: Falls back to old Filetracker if file not found, migrates on-the-fly
 - **PUT**: Writes to both s3dedup and old Filetracker
 - **DELETE**: Deletes from both systems

+For detailed migration strategies, performance tuning, troubleshooting, and rollback procedures, see the [Migration Guide](docs/migration.md).

 ## API Endpoints